Undergraduate Civil Engineering Degree Program

 Civil engineers design the constructed environment and the infrastructure that supports our society.
 From highways and buildings to bridges, water resource systems and the environment, the profession of civil engineering is responsible for much of the world in which we live.
 The variety of challenges facing modern society means that civil engineers can look forward to a highly rewarding, dynamic career.

-The program of study leading to a bachelor of science degree in civil engineering reflects the breadth of the profession.
+The program of study leading to a bachelor of science degree in civil engineering (128 credits) reflects the breadth of the profession.
 Students complete course work in basic science and mathematics, engineering sciences, civil engineering systems and materials, and in four major civil engineering disciplines (i.e. structures, geotechnical, water resources/environmental and transportation).

 Civil Engineering Undergraduate Degree Program Information

 - Admission Requirements

 - Meet all general degree requirements of the University